Circadiaware/stackbit-gatsby-theme-diy-libris/README.md

 If you want to allow visitors to edit the website's docs and blogs posts (via the open_authoring option combined with the editorial_workflow of NetlifyCMS), you will need to

 1. host your website on GitHub, although there are alternative ways through Identity and Git-Gateway (see [here](https://www.netlifycms.org/docs/open-authoring/) for the details about open_authoring and [here to enable Netlify Identity and Git-Gateway](https://docs.netlify.com/visitor-access/git-gateway/#setup-and-settings)).
-2. You also need to edit `/static/admin/config.yml` to update the `repo` field to point to your github repository's address (only the username and repo name, not the entire URL).
+2. You also need to edit `/static/admin/config.yml` to update the `repo` field to point to your github repository's address (only the username and repo name, not the entire URL) and `site_repo` to point to the public website URL.
 3. And finally, you will need to [create a new OAuth on your GitHub account](https://github.com/settings/applications/new) with the authorization callback URL set to `https://api.netlify.com/auth/done` and then input the client ID and secret key into Netlify as outlined in [this great article](https://www.stackbit.com/blog/jamstack-documentation-sites/).

 If you want to transfer a Netlify instance from one repo to another (eg, relinking from a personal repository to an organization repository), then the following must be done: